RobDickinson/my-kudu-setup/README.md

     sudo bash -c "echo '32768' > /proc/sys/kernel/pid_max"

+:warning: Install liboauth-dev library, or you'll get a CMake warning ("liboauth not found on system.
+Skipping twitter demo") and two automated tests will be skipped.

+    sudo apt-get install liboauth-dev

 Build and run tests:

     source ~/kudu-configure.sh        (once per terminal session)
     ~/kudu-test.sh                    (rebuild & run all tests)
     ~/kudu-test.sh -R (name)          (run single failing test)

+## Developing Kudu with CLion

+### Installing CLion

+Download and extract tarball to local directory, set CLION_HOME

+vi $CLION_HOME/bin/clion64.vmoptions, add:

+    -Xms1000m
+    -Xmx4000m

+sudo vi /etc/sysctl.conf, add:

+    fs.inotify.max_user_watches = 524288

+Now apply that last change:

+    sudo sysctl -p

+### Configuring CLion

+Start CLion:

+    $CLION_HOME/bin/clion.sh

+Disable any plugins you don't intend to use, you can always add them back in later.

+For Toolchain configuration, use Kudu's CMake executable:
+KUDU_HOME/thirdparty/installed/bin/cmake

+From Welcome screen, use Configure | Settings
+* Appearance & Behavior | System Settings --> disable "Reopen last project on startup"
+* Appearance & Behavior | System Settings | HTTP Proxy --> set proxy if you have one
+* Click OK to close
+* Configure | Check for Update (verify proxy settings are working)

+### Creating CLion Project

+From Welcome screen, click "Open Project", select KUDU_HOME directory

+Click to ignore "Some source files are located outside of CMakeLists.txt directory" when this pops up

+From the File menu, select "Power Save Mode" to disable background inspections, clear/ignore warnings about this

+Wait for CLion to finish indexing the project files, this might take a while!

+### CLion Performance Factors

+Use the default JDK embedded with CLion.
+If you're keeping your CLion version up to date, then you already have a good recent JDK without any extra effort.
+I doubt that you'll see a performance difference by managing the JDK yourself.

+CLion likes extra memory, so recommend you allocate 2-4GB to the CLion JVM.
+But don't set -Xms/-Xmx to the same value!
+You want the JVM to find the best performing heap by itself, within the safe range set by -Xms and -Xmx.

+Enabling "Power Save Mode" prevents CLion from running automatic code inspections every time a file is opened and every time an open editor window gets focus back.
+Run code inspections manually from the Code menu when convenient for you instead.
+CLion has a great option for inspecting all uncommitted files at once, and I love this as an unofficial code review before committing any changes.

+CLion will take advantage of multiple CPU cores in parallel.
+I routinely see 7 of 8 cores saturate when loading the Kudu project.
+If investing in extra cores is an option, you'll be pleased to see improvements in indexing performance.

+Multiple disks can also boost CLion performance.
+I have a SSD for my boot drive, and a second SSD for my KUDU_HOME directory.
+When CLion builds caches and indexes, it's reading from one SSD while writing to the other.

 ## Benchmarking